ocramz/depq/README.md

 ## Usage

-The 'Data.DEPQ' module exports the user interface.
+The 'Data.DEPQ' module exports the user interface, which is similar to that of most Haskell data container libraries.

+The most common use case of this library is to populate a DEPQ (either from a 'Foldable' collection or by 'insert'ing incrementally) and query either or both of its extremes (with 'findMin', 'findMax', 'popMin', 'popMax', 'topK', 'bottomK').

+Have fun!

 ## Implementation